 Sye Raa Narasimha Reddy AP And TS Box Office Collections (Day 1): Gets A Bumper Opening!

 Sye Raa Narasimha Reddy is ruling the theatres in Andhra Pradesh/Telangana regions.
 The biggie of this month, which is Chiranjeevi's big and special treat after a gap of two years, has won praises from critics and the audiences.
 Huge stakes are involved in this movie and the Surender Reddy directorial, which narrates an epic tale of a freedom fighter, was expected to cash in huge collections on day 1.
-The reports that have come in after the completion of the first day suggest that Sye Raa Narasimha Reddy has scored a bumper opening at AP/TS regions.
+The reports that have come in after the completion of the first day suggest that Sye Raa Narasimha Reddy has scored a bumper opening in Andhra Pradesh/Telangana (AP/TS) regions.
 If reports are to be believed, the movie has collected a share of Rs 34 crore at the AP/TS box office on day 1.
-Read Sye Raa Narasimha Reddy AP/TS box office collections report to know more.
+Read Sye Raa Narasimha Reddy's AP/TS box office collections report to know more.

 Number Of Release Centres

-Sye Raa Narasimha Reddy has been released in over 1220 screens across AP/TS regions.
+Sye Raa Narasimha Reddy has released in over 1,220 screens across AP/TS regions.
 The numbers are lesser when compared to the recent biggie Saaho.
 But still, Sye Raa Narasimha Reddy has made an opening at par with Saaho.

-Sye Raa Narasimha Reddy Pre-booking
+Sye Raa Narasimha Reddy's Pre-bookings

 The pre-bookings for day 1 were pretty solid.
-Reports claim that booking were around 70% in majority of the centres in AP/TS regions.
+Reports claim that bookings were around 70 per cent in majority of the centres in AP/TS regions.
 However, with the positive reports that started to pour in, there was a huge surge in the bookings for the shows on day 1.

 The Occupancy Rate

-Reportedly, Saaho has made an equally big opening in the various centres.
-If reports are to be believed, the occupancy rate for the movie in total is expected to be around 90%.
-In some of the centres, it went up to 100%.
+Reportedly, Sye Raa has made an equally big opening in the various centres.
+If reports are to be believed, the occupancy rate for the movie in total is expected to be around 90 per cent.
+In some centres, it went up to 100 per cent.

 A Record In Vizag

-According to one of the reports that have come out, Saaho collected above Rs 1.5 crore from the various theatres in Vishakapattanam city.
-Reportedly, this is an all-new record.
+According to one of the reports that have come out, Sye Raa collected above Rs 1.5 crore from the various theatres in Visakhapatnam.
+Reportedly, this is a record.

 The Way Ahead